Creating a Storage Event Task

 logger.info(f"The object's first {self.head_bytes} bytes are: {data[:self.head_bytes]}")

 Storage Event tasks are triggered when objects are created or modified in a storage location.
-This storage location can be a buckets in a cloud storage or a local file system.
+This location can be a cloud storage bucket or a local file system.
 Tilebox supports the following storage locations:

 Google Cloud Storage